TRoYHD/Juleb-coding-challange/README.md

 docker stop [CONTAINER_ID]
 ```

-## LIVE LINK for the AppTodo
+## LIVE DEMO LINK for the AppTodo

-3. Access the application at [https://nest-ionic-todo-latest.onrender.com]
+3. Access the application at https://nest-ionic-todo-latest.onrender.com

 ## Technology Stack